 To retain their registration with the Veterinary Council of Ireland, the county veterinary officer and temporary veterinary inspectors are legally obliged to comply with the Council's Continuing Veterinary Education requirements.
-The training plan in place by the council includes health and safety courses and HR-related courses only.
-The county veterinary officer attends national meetings and training provided by the FSAI and/or the Department of Agriculture, Food and the Marine (animal welfare).
-There was limited documented evidence of official controls in non-hygiene areas such as labelling, food contact materials etc.
+There is no food safety training plan for the county veterinary officer.
+The training plan in place by the council included health and safety courses and attendance at seminars etc. The council has facilitated the veterinary inspector in doing the Post Graduate Certificate in Veterinary Public Health (2011/2012) and in attending the Better Training for Safer Food course in auditing in 2012, along with release to attend FSAI/Department of Agriculture, Food and the Marine training.